hofmannfelix/video_processing/example/README.md

-# video_manipulation_example
+# video_processing_example

-Demonstrates how to use the video_manipulation plugin.
+Demonstrates how to use the video_processing plugin.

 ```
 void generateTimelapse() async {